anoniemnd/homey-shs-toolkit/Proxmox_Interactive_Installer/Homey_SHS_Proxmox_interactive.md

 ### Step 1: Container ID

+Enter the container ID, default the first available ID.

 ![Container ID input dialog](images/interactive_container_id.png)

 ### Step 2: Hostname

+Enter the hostname, default homey-shs.

 ![Hostname input](images/interactive_hostname.png)

 ### Step 3: Template Storage

-Automatically shows all storages that support container templates.
+Select the storage for the container template

+> **Note:** This dialog only appears if multiple template storages are configured.
+Otherwise, the only available storage is selected automatically. (screenshot for reference)

 ![Template storage selection](images/interactive_template.png)

 ### Step 4: Root Filesystem Storage

-Automatically shows all storages that support container root filesystems.
+Select the storage for the container root filesystems.

+> **Note:** This dialog only appears if multiple root filesystem storages are configured.
+Otherwise, the only available storage is selected automatically. (screenshot for reference)

 ![Root filesystem storage](images/interactive_storage.png)

 ### Step 5: Network Bridge

-Automatically detects all available network bridges.
+Select the network bridge.

+> **Note:** This dialog only appears if multiple network bridges are configured.
+Otherwise, the only available storage is selected automatically. (screenshot for reference)

 ![Select network bridge](images/interactive_bridge.png)

 ### Step 6: VLAN Tag (optional)

+Enter a VLAN if required, otherwise leave blank

-Only shown if the selected bridge is VLAN-aware.
+> **Note:**: Only shown if the selected bridge is VLAN-aware.

 ![Select VLAN](images/interactive_vlan.png)